 Remember that when creating your content, you’ll be referencing other businesses and how they increased their revenue.
 That’s the purpose of gathering this data.

-After clicking one of the search results, here are viable data points that I can use to create viral content.
+After clicking one of the search engine results, here are viable data points that I can use to create great content.
 I know that the target audience will benefit from it and therefore will likely contact me.

 Regardless of whether your business is B2C or B2B, you can always reference other companies’ business revenue data when creating your content.

-If you study some articles that have gone viral, you’ll notice that the authors often use a lot of data.
+If you study some articles that have gone viral on social networks, you’ll notice that the authors often use a lot of data.
 Here’s an example from a recent post that generated almost 500,000 views in just 3 days.

 When you’re writing your content, use numbers, data, statistics and quotes from other people to upgrade your content and make it more trustworthy.